prometheus/docs/content/docs/specs/native_histograms.md

 ### Mixed series

-As already discussed above, neithe the sample type nor the flavor of a native histograms is not part of the identity of a series.
+As already discussed above, neither the sample type nor the flavor of a native histogram is part of the identity of a series.
 Therefore, one and the same series might contain a mix of different sample types and flavors.

 A mix of counter histograms and gauge histograms doesn't prevent any PromQL